Statins: Are these cholesterol-lowering drugs right for you?

 When thinking about whether you should take statins for high cholesterol, ask yourself these questions:

-- Do I have other risk factors for cardiovascular disease?
+- Do I have other risk factors for heart and blood vessel disease?

 - Am I willing and able to make lifestyle changes to improve my health?